rohitner/ERP-Skipper/README.md

 # ERP-Skipper
-get rid of the annoying form after logging in to ERP
+chrome extension to get rid of the annoying form after logging in to ERP

+### Install

+go to the extensions tab and check the developer mode, clone this repo and load it as unpacked extension